-They will then have a second injection of the vaccine before starting school, usually at three years and four months.
+They'll then have a second injection of the vaccine before starting school, usually at 3 years and 4 months.

-The MMR vaccine can sometimes be given to babies from six months of age if they may have been exposed to the measles virus, or during a measles outbreak.
+The MMR vaccine can sometimes be given to babies from 6 months of age if they may have been exposed to the measles virus, or during a measles outbreak.

-These maternal antibodies decline with age and are almost all gone by the time MMR is normally given – around the age of one.
+These maternal antibodies decline with age and are almost all gone by the time MMR is normally given – around the age of 1 year.

-MMR vaccination is recommended for six- to nine-month-old babies if they are at high risk of becoming infected in certain circumstances, such as during a measles outbreak.
+MMR vaccination is recommended for 6- to 9-month-old babies if they're at high risk of becoming infected in certain circumstances, such as during a measles outbreak.

-However, these children may not have enough protection from this early dose, so they will still need the standard MMR doses at 12-13 months and 40 months of age.
+But these children may not have enough protection from this early dose, so they'll still need the standard MMR doses at 12 to 13 months and 40 months of age.

 The MMR vaccine is given as a single injection into the muscle of the thigh or upper arm.

 Children up to the age of 18 who missed, or only partially completed, their earlier MMR vaccination can have a "catch-up" MMR vaccination on the NHS.

 If you know or suspect your child has not been fully immunised, arrange with your GP for them to have a catch-up MMR vaccination.